whitneyburton/portfolios/students/1603/deborah-hamel/20161109-deborah-hamel-m4.md

 ## Areas of Emphasis

 Graduate!
-How do I make up gaps and do what's best for Deb.
+Make up gaps and do what's best for my continued growth and learning.
 My goals coming to Turing were to push myself as hard as I could and transition to new work as a programmer.
 I am committed to the Turing program, Turing community, and my own personal growth and learning.
 I will persevere through challenges and stay positive with an upward sloping trend.
 Looking back on Mod 1, I really am proud of the effort I have put into my own personal learning journey.
 I am looking forward to continued learning and opportunities to grow and be successful in a satisfying technical career.

 This module, in particular, I wanted to: